John R. Hodge

-General John Reed Hodge (June 12, 1893 – November 12, 1963) was a highly decorated senior officer of the United States Army.
-His final assignment before retiring was as Chief of Army Field Forces from 1952 to 1953.
+General John Reed Hodge (12 June 1893 – 12 November 1963) was an American military officer of the United States Army.
+Hodge commanded Operation Blacklist Forty in 1945.
+He served as the governor of the American military government in Korea from 1945 to 1948.

 Early life and career

 Born in Golconda, Illinois, Hodge attended Southern Illinois Teachers College and the University of Illinois.
 After completing an officer indoctrination program at the U.S. Army Officer Candidate School at Fort Sheridan, he received a direct commission in the Army as an infantry second lieutenant in 1917.
 He served in World War I in France and Luxembourg.

-Between the wars

 Remaining in the Army following the end of the war, he taught military science at Mississippi State University from 1921 to 1925 and graduated from the Infantry School in 1926.
-After a posting to Hawaii, he graduated from the Command and General Staff School, the Army War College, and the Air Corps Tactical School.
+After a posting to Hawaii, he graduated from the Command and General Staff School, from where he graduated in 1934, the Army War College, and the Air Corps Tactical School.